SPECIAL PRACTISING CERTIFICATES ISSUED SUBJECT TO PRIOR APPLICATION AND BAR COUNCIL APPROVAL:

 COVID-19 KC APPLICATION PROTOCOL IN RELATION TO VIDEO LINK HEARINGS HELD IN THE BERMUDA COURTS (Some hearings continue to be heard via video-link)

 Due to challenges caused by the Covid-19 pandemic, the Bermuda Courts have in some instances arranged for hearings to take place via video link.
 Where this is the case law firms are still required to submit Special Admission applications to Bar Council for review and approval when and where appropriate to do so.
 Work permits are not currently required for KCs who will not be conducting an in person case on island, that said all of the other usual steps remain in place and should be followed.
-Upon receiving Bar Council's approval for QCs, please submit a completed Fit & Proper Person (FPP) and Special Practising Certificate application form to the Bar Office for processing.
+Upon receiving Bar Council's approval for KCs, please submit a completed Fit & Proper Person (FPP) and Special Practising Certificate application form to the Bar Office for processing.
 If the hearing is to be held virtually, please indicate on the Special Practising Certificate application form 3 Rule 5 item #2 by crossing off the "valid work permit " sentence by replacing with the wording "virtual hearing scheduled due to Pandemic".
 Copies of the FPP and Special Practising Certificates will be provided to the Registrar of the Supreme Court to place in the Judges file.

 FIT & PROPER PERSON CERTIFICATE REQUIREMENT (Bermuda Bar (Practising Certificate) Rules 1984